 "Without support from Help for Heroes during lockdown, I would not have got through it in the way I have.”

-The lockdown may be lifting, but the coronavirus outbreak continues to affect the lives of veterans and their families.
+The coronavirus outbreak continues to affect the lives of veterans and their families.

 Since the start of the pandemic, the number of veterans and serving personnel struggling with their mental health has risen by 50 per cent.

 With our recovery centres currently closed, we’ve been working hard to adapt our services so that we can continue to be here for those who need us.
 Veterans like Sean Ivey, whose military career came to an end when he was hit by a car and suffered two bleeds on the brain.